sohomdas1403/friendshoring-in-trade/proposal/PROPOSAL.md

 be further isolated.

 ## Methodology
-Dyadic (country-pair) datasets for trade volume, geopolitical distance, cultural distance, linguistic distance, and geographic distance will be transformed into 5 country-level data matrices — one for each attribute variable.
+Dyadic (country-pair) datasets for trade volume, geopolitical distance, cultural distance, religious distance, linguistic distance, and geographic distance will be transformed into 6 country-level data matrices — one for each attribute variable.
 These will be square matrices, with the rows and columns both being all the countries in the dataset.
 The cell entries will be the respective values of each attribute variable for the dyadic relationship between those two countries.
 This will be done for 2015, which is the year before President Trump first entered office, and 2021, which is one year after the outbreak of COVID-19.
 This also avoids potential confounding factors from the Russo-Ukrainian War, which started in 2022.
-The five attribute matrices will be combined into a single country-level feature set, with dimensionality reduction (PCA) applied to manage the high-dimensional space before clustering.
+The six attribute matrices will be combined into a single country-level feature set, with dimensionality reduction (PCA) applied to manage the high-dimensional space before clustering.
 This allows for the application of a hierarchical clustering algorithm separately on the 2015 and 2021 datasets, clustering countries based on the similarities of their attributes across all country